-In 2006, the great Sam Weller, one of my writing professors at Columbia College Chicago, asked me to write a story for Fictionary, an annual publication of the school’s Fiction Writing department.
+In 2006, Sam Weller, one of my writing professors at Columbia College Chicago, asked me to write a story for Fictionary, an annual publication of the school’s Fiction Writing department.
 Sam was interested in the effects Hurricane Katrina had had on the ever-vibrant New Orleans literary community.
 Writing the article turned out to be one of the toughest, most rewarding tasks of my career, and it left me feeling like there might be some real hope for my adopted homeland’s recovery.

 The section of Maple Street between Carrollton Avenue and Tulane University is one of New Orleans’ hidden gems, a slightly upscale strip of boutiques, restaurants and salons beloved by locals and largely undiscovered by tourists.
 Although floodwaters ravaged frat houses and campus buildings only a few blocks away, Maple Street remained relatively undamaged and was one of the first retail districts to rebound after Hurricane Katrina.
 Still, even five months after the storm, not everything is back to normal.
 The street’s two coffee shops remain shuttered, a major loss in a city that loves its java dark and bitter.
 Fortunately for area residents, Maple Street Book Shop is picking up the slack.